adequatica/adequatica.github.io/_posts/2020-05-10-mountainboard-parks-where-i-have-ridden.md

 _Cabure, Porto Alegre, Brazil (2013)_

 Unfortunately, the park was abandoned when I visited it in 2013.
 It was built in the private fazenda and hasn’t changed since the late 00’s.
-Maybe it is still rideable because the last time the dirt was smooth and banked turns kept their shape.
+Maybe it is still rideable because the last time, the dirt was smooth, and banked turns kept their shape.
 There is no info about any events in South Brazil.

 Freestyle section: big air with wooden rollin.